 Types of Strap Construction

 Straps, like watches, range from simple and rustic to ornate and dressy.
 It’s amazing how changing a strap can alter the whole appearance and feel of a watch.
 Here’s a simple guide to strap construction:

 Paulin Whole Bridle Strap - This is what we call it anyway, it’s the method we developed to create the most robust leather strap with the sturdiest leather and simplest, most robust construction.
 It’s only possible with bridle as other leathers will stretch too much without reinforcement or layering.

 Cut Edge Strap - The most common type of strap; a thin piece of leather on top, a synthetic filler in the middle and a thin strip of leather underneath.
 We don’t use any filler in our straps, so they’re not technically Cut-Edge, but our stingray and suede use a high-quality nubuck leather lining.
 We’d personally avoid any straps with filler, as we find using leather or natural materials gives a better result over time.

 Semi-Remborde Strap - Two other variations on the Cut-Edge strap are the Semi-Remborde and Remborded Straps, both of which use paper thin leather and filler too.
 Semi-Remborde is when the thin leather on top is glued to the sides of the strap too.

 Remborde Strap - A Full-Remborde sees the leather on top tucked and glued under the filler and above the lining, so that the top leather and lining are both visible from the side.

-Our Italian leather Geo Mini straps and our Shell Cordovan are both made like our bridle leather straps; a single piece of high quality full grain leather.
+Our Italian leather straps are made like our bridle leather straps; a single piece of high quality full grain leather.